vanderdavidcar/vanderdavidcar/README.md

 # 👋 Hey there!

-I'm Vanderson, I'm a Network Specialyst looking to solve real-world problems.
-I'm passionate about making solutions to solve problems, creating tools to help people.
+I'm Vanderson, I'm a Network Architect looking to solve real-world problems.
+I'm passionate about making solutions to solve problems, creating tools to help people and make environment network secure.

+Postgraduated in Cyber Security where I've learned a little bit how to hacking to understand as hackers thinks about explore vulnerabilities.

 ## 👀 Things that I'm working on...